HristoYonkov/C4-Nexus-Task/README.md

-# C4-Nexus-Task
+# Product Listing Page

-The app is a task for a "C4 Nexus" Company.
+The app is a task for Company.

 ![](/product-listing-page.png)